gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 title: Adding search with Algolia
 ---

 Once you've added some content to your site, you'll want to make it easy for your visitors to find what they're looking for.
 This guide will run you through the process of setting up a custom search experience powered by [Algolia](https://www.algolia.com) on any Gatsby site.
+You'll be writing functional components that rely on React Hooks so following this guide requires you to be using [React 16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0) or higher.

-Two things before you can begin:
+Two things before you begin:

 1. Beyond this guide, you may also want to checkout Algolia's extensive [docs on how to get started in React](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react).
 2. If you're looking to add search to a documentation site, you can let Algolia handle most of the steps outlined below by using their [Docsearch](https://community.algolia.com/docsearch) functionality.
 For other types of sites and more fine-grained control over exactly what data should be indexed, read on.